Wyvernhunter345/tilde-enhanced/README.md

 You might have to allow pop-ups for your homepage to use quick launch feature.

-This version is not suitable for use on mobile as clicking on the clock will only bring up pre-defined sites.
+~~This version is not suitable for use on mobile as clicking on the clock will only bring up pre-defined sites.~~ I may work on this if I can be bothered.

 ### Searching